Onboardbase/securelog-scan/README.md

 - **Customizable Rules**: Supports regex patterns for popular companies and services like AWS, Azure, Stripe, PayPal, and many more.
 - **Exclusion Options**: Allows users to exclude specific folders and file extensions from scanning.
 - **Parallel Processing**: Efficiently scans large repositories using parallel processing to streamline file scanning.
+- **Selective Scanning**: Scan only files that have changed in recent commits, optimizing CI/CD pipeline usage.

 ## Install